 - Book a birthing class at your hospital or health service.

-- Make sure you and your family are up to date with your vaccinations.
+- Make sure you and your family are up-to-date with your vaccinations.

 - Learn about family violence.
 Women are at greater risk of experiencing violence from their partner during pregnancy, as well as up to one month after the birth.
 You can find out more on our Family violence page.

 After the birth